pgaxatte/cloud-workshops/index.rst

     source openrc

-**Congratulations!** You are now ready to use OpenStack and complete the workshops.
+**You have now loaded the credentials enabling you to use OpenStack and complete the workshops.**

 .. warning::
     If, during the workshop, you see this message::